 (b) An estimate of additional funding needs to the end of the grant period; and

 (c) An explanation of how the additional funds will be spent.

-(2) ODJFS will review the information in order to determine the increased allocation amount.
+(3) ODJFS will review the information in order to determine the increased allocation amount.

-(J) The WIA local area shall maintain documentation in accordance with the records retention requirements in rule 5101:9-9-21 of the Administrative Code.
+(I) The WIOA local area shall maintain documentation as described in rule 5101:9-9-21 of the Administrative Code.
 This documentation may be subject to inspection, monitoring, and audit by the ODJFS office of fiscal and monitoring services (OFMS) and the Ohio auditor of state (AOS).